wp-plugins/what-template-file-am-i-viewing/readme.txt

 This is a debugging plugin that displays the current php file that is loading on the front end of the website.

+Thanks to [VegasGeek](http://www.vegasgeek.com) and [Mark Gason](http://www.gasolicious.com) for the code and inspiration for this plugin, respectively.

 == Installation ==

 There are two methods of installing the plugin: